AGROFIMS/helpdocs/content/Creatingafieldbook/experiments/removeagency.md

 weight = 4
 +++

-Click on the cross at the upper right side of the line to remove it.
-There is a minimum of one line per category.
-If you want to remove the information in this line, you can erase the name typed.
+Click on the red cross at the upper right side of the box to remove it.

  ![removeagency](https://agrofims.github.io/helpdocs/images/removeagency.png)